Skip to Content

 Reusable by default

 GenSX components are pure functions, depend on zero global state, and are reusable by default.
-Components accept props and return an output.
+Components accept inputs and return an output just like any other function.

-Because components are pure functions, they are easy to test and eval in isolation.
+Because components are pure functions, they are easy to test and evaluate in isolation.
 This enables you to move quickly and experiment with the structure of your workflow.

 A second order benefit of reusability is that components can be shared and published to package managers like npm.
 If you build a functional component, you can make it available to the community - something that frameworks that depend on global state preclude by default.